davep/davep.github.com/content/2023-08-14-website-misc-stuff-moved.md

 At this point I'm almost tempted to try and get an emulator up and running and get the code going again.
-How much fun would it be to add a video to [my YouTube channel](https://www.youtube.com/@DavePearson), of my playing one of the very first games I wrote?
+How much fun would it be to add a video to [my YouTube channel](https://www.youtube.com/@DavePearson), of me playing one of the very first games I wrote?

 [//]: # (2023-08-14-website-misc-stuff-moved.md ends here)